 All of the mentioned prerequisites wouldn’t work without the right relationship and risk management in place.
 A set of internationally recognized standards like ISO might seem like a given but they do ensure that the provider you choose is committed to 0 limitations to performance by information and quality gaps.
 Bring together IT management and compliance departments on both sides to design fitting non-disclosure and service-level agreements with effectiveness first in mind.

 And finally, …

 The message we wanted to convey throughout the article centers around the right attitude towards transformation in the mindset of a CTO.
 Coming from an engineering background and working in an engineered environment hides the danger of focusing on technology silos with little to no application to your business goals.
-Start from the business drivers behind transformation, whether it’s service value, increased productivity, quicker time-to-market or something else – change should encompass both IT solutions and governance.
+Start from the business drivers behind the transformation, whether it’s service value, increased productivity, quicker time-to-market, or something else – change should encompass both IT solutions and governance.
 Ideally, transformation may lead to new models of working with partners along the supply chain, like outcome-based relationships which turn a supplier into a results-driven strategic partner.
-If you are leading that direction in building an innovation ecosystem around your organization, try how the approach outlined above works for you and start seeing the benefits of sustainable transformation.
+If you are leading that direction in building an innovation ecosystem around your organization, try how the approach outlined above works for you and start seeing the benefits of sustainable digital transformation in manufacturing.